Most players do not have a study problem. They have a selection problem.

 If you only look at one game, you may decide "I need rook endgames" because of one dramatic slip.
 Then you miss the real story, which might be that you are leaking half a pawn in the opening every round.

-Step 2: Sort the mistakes by repeat value
+Step 2: Sort the Mistakes by Repeat Value

 Every mistake hurts.
 Not every mistake deserves the same study time.